skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 #### Stakeholder and client engagement

 You establish a good working relationship with all client stakeholders and work with them to prioritize their needs.
 You ensure everyone is kept up to date on status and progress.
 You build trust and confidence in your ability to get the job done.
-You’re able to lead clients through a variety of activities and workshops to discover goals and outcomes, achieve shared understanding, and get buy-in on paths forward.
+You lead clients through a variety of activities and workshops to discover goals and outcomes, achieve shared understanding, and get buy-in on paths forward.

 You provide excellent client service.
 You meet your deadlines and deliver what you’ve promised.
 You respect the client’s time.
 You show up and end on time and are concise and informative during interactions.
 You respond quickly.

 #### Communication

 You're an articulate communicator.
 You’re adept at communicating technical considerations to non-technical audiences.
-You can convey your ideas effectively through both verbal and written communication.
+You convey your ideas effectively through both verbal and written communication.
 You're proficient at structured writing.
 You know when to listen.
 You're aware that your non-verbal communication needs to match your message.
 You're inclusive in your communication style.

 #### Diversity, equity, and inclusion